nchaugen/nchaugen.github.io/_posts/2025-10-28-tabletest-realistic-example.md

 }
 ```

 The relative timestamp parser may warrant its own class (and tests!) for reuse in other TableTests.
-We will not cover that here, but TableTest supports importing factory method parsers from other classes.
+We will not cover that here, but you can find the code in the [examples repository][tabletest-examples-repo].

 Note that we provide an alternative parser for LocalDateTime, not a new factory method for Purchase.
 As before, TableTest will look for another converter to transform the string to LocalDateTime before calling the Purchase factory method.
 Our new custom parser will take precedence over the built-in version that was used before.